25prabhu10/notes/docs/Concepts/Data Structures.md

 ### Problem solving vs programming:

-1. Problem-solving: It requires maths to solve problems.
-And maths does not have loops, it has [Recursion](#recursion).
-Problem-solving is a lifetime of work.
+1. Problem-solving: It requires math to solve problems.
+And math does not have loops, it has [Recursion](#recursion).
+It's a lifetime of work.

 2. Programming: Learning the syntax of a language and implementing the solution in it.

-### Revising C/C++ Concepts
+## C/C++ Concepts

-We will revise some basic concepts of C/C++.

-The main memory is divided into:
+The main memory can divided into:

 1. Heap: